 We’ve learned there is really no entity associated with the NBA, the media, or even sports analytics companies (most are partnered with the league to some extent) that has an incentive to make statistics and analytics on NBA referees publicly available like we’re now doing.
 It would have to take a completely independent third party to do it, and to do it at significant cost.
-That’s one of many reasons why it’s never been done before…until now.
+That’s one of many reasons why it had never been done before…until we came along.
 Here’s how it came to be.

 We are huge NBA fans, and for years we were frustrated by the fact there was a plethora of stats on every NBA player, but none for NBA referees, who are such an important aspect of every game.
 Fans, coaches and players complained about referees all the time, but no one had taken on the very difficult task to record every NBA referee’s call to understand their tendencies.

 So starting with the 2011-12 NBA season, we took on the challenge by developing a platform and the processes to visually review and log every NBA referee’s call.
-We now have a very extensive database of more than six seasons of data (and counting) that is over 8,000 games of data.
-We didn’t know how we’d fund our operations over the long term, but this mission was so important, we decided we would figure that part out later.
+We now have a very extensive database of more than 12 seasons of data (and counting) that is over 8,000 games of data.
+We didn’t know how we would fund our operations over the long term, but this mission was so important, we decided we would figure that part out later.

 Our efforts to help NBA teams